CycloneDX/cyclonedx-gomod/README.md

 $ GOOS=linux GOARCH=amd64 make examples-image examples
 ```

+### GitHub Actions 🤖

+We made a GitHub Action to help integrate *cyclonedx-gomod* into existing CI/CD workflows!
+You can find it on the GitHub marketplace: [*gh-gomod-generate-sbom*](https://github.com/marketplace/actions/cyclonedx-gomod-generate-sbom)

 ### GoReleaser 🚀

 The recommended way of integrating with [GoReleaser](https://goreleaser.com/) is via `post` [build hook](https://goreleaser.com/customization/build/#build-hooks):